rathmerdominik/devilfruit-circulation-bot/README_MODRINTH.md

 [General]
 	#Show the current Status of the Fruit as well if it has one
-	"Show Fruit Status" = false
+	"Show Fruit Status" = true
-	#In which mode the Bot is supposed to work.
-	#Allowed Values: ONLY_SHOW_AVAILABLE, SHOW_AVAILABLE_AND_UNAVAILABLE, ONLY_SHOW_UNAVAILABLE
-	"Circulation Bot Mode" = "ONLY_SHOW_AVAILABLE"
+	#Show the Available Fruits Embed
+	"Show Available Embed" = true
+	#Show the Unavailable Fruits Embed
+	"Show Unavailable Embed" = true
+	#Show the player name if the fruit status is INVENTORY or IN_USE.
+Requires Show Fruit Status to be true
+	"Show Player Name as Status" = true

+["Available Embed Design"]
+	#Color for the generated Embed in Hexadecimal
+	"Color Hex" = "0xFFD700"
-	#Channel ID to where the Circulation Messages will be send.
+	#Channel ID to where the Available Fruits Embed Message will be sent to.
 Please make sure the bot has write access!
 	#Range: 0 ~ 9223372036854775807
 	"Channel ID" = 0
+	#Sort Devil Fruits by Alphabet
+	"Sort by Alphabet" = false
+	#Sort Devil Fruits by their Tier
+	"Sort By Tier" = true
+	#The footer of the Embed
+	"Embed Footer" = "Made by DerHammerclock | Last updated"
 	#DO NOT TOUCH.
 WILL BE GENERATED
 	#Range: 0 ~ 9223372036854775807
-	"Message ID" = 0
+	"Available Message ID" = 0
-	#Show the player name if the fruit status is INVENTORY or IN_USE.
-Requires Show Fruit Status to be true
+	#Show a date next to the footer when the embed has been updated
-	"Show Player Name as Status" = false
+	"Show Last Updated" = true

 [Emojis]
 	#Discord Emoji ID to represent a Gold Box.